opeoladettp/Tourist-Backend-API/API_DOCUMENTATION.md

 | PATCH  | `/custom-tours/:id/status`        | Update tour status       | System Admin, Provider Admin (own)                       |
 | DELETE | `/custom-tours/:id`               | Delete custom tour       | System Admin, Provider Admin (own)                       |

+#### Tour Visibility

+Custom tours support two visibility modes via the `viewAccessibility` property:

+- **`public`** (default): Tour is visible to all users and can be discovered through general tour listings
+- **`private`**: Tour is only accessible to users who have the specific join code or are already registered

+**Access Control:**

+- Public tours: Visible in general listings, accessible to all users
+- Private tours: Only accessible via join code search, not visible in general listings for tourists
+- Provider admins and system admins can always see and manage their tours regardless of visibility

 ### Calendar Entries

 | Method | Endpoint                        | Description                 | Access                       |